Skip to main content

 • Hubspot has found that the most compelling email subject lines engage curiosity, include promotional offers, contain emojis, and are personalized to each recipient's interests.

-• Welcome emails achieve an average open rate of 30.45%
+• Welcome emails saw an average open rate of 63.91% in 2023 according to GetResponse.

 • According to Litmus, the optimal number of emails to send is 9-16 per month per recipient for the best open rates.
 Sending less or more than this range of emails yielded lower returns.